 Researchers at security firm Damballa opposite eWeek .
-Damballa says the network have now disabled.
+Damballa says the network have now switched off.

 Botnets are networks of computers infected with a virus for example.
 The PCs, also known as 'zombies' can then be exploited by hackers for illegal activities such as spamming or intercept bank details.